sedentary feature_Activ Living Community

 • Aerobics training can increase insulin sensitivity, oxidative enzymes, and lung function.

-• Elderly individuals diagnosed with diabetes often face the issue of limited joint mobility, resulting partly from the formation of advanced glycation end products (accumulated during normal ageing and increased hyperglycemia).
+• Elderly individuals diagnosed with diabetes often face the issue of limited joint mobility, resulting partly from the formation of advanced glycation end products (AGEs), a group of compounds that form when reducing sugars react with proteins, lipids, or nucleic acids (accumulated during normal ageing and increased hyperglycemia).
 Stretching, flexibility, and balance exercises can increase the range of motion around joints.

 Get Moving_Activ Living Community

 • The key is to move around as much as possible instead of spending much time sitting in one place.
-You can incorporate this in an office setup by conducting standing meetings as opposed to sitting, getting a standing desk to do your work, walking around the office building during breaks, or walking while talking over the phone.
+You can incorporate this in an office setup by conducting standing meetings instead of sitting, getting a standing desk to do your work, walking around the office building during breaks, or talking over the phone.

 • Spend more time doing domestic chores around the house and pursuing active hobbies.